Unlocking Africa’s franchising potential

 According to RMB’s Where to Invest in Africa 2014 report, the top 10 most attractive destinations remain the same as last year and include: South Africa, Nigeria, Egypt, Ghana, Morocco, Tunisia, Libya, Ethiopia, Tanzania and Kenya.

-South Africa is still the most attractive country in Africa, but it continues to lose ground to Nigeria, which has leapfrogged into second place, replacing previous number two, Egypt.
+South Africa is still the most attractive country in Africa, but it continues to lose ground to Nigeria, which has leapfrogged into second place, replacing the previous number two, Egypt.

 The Spur story